jonnyboy808/barista/README.md

 ![SoundCloud Widget](assets/images/music.png)

-Lastly on initial page load, the user's current city is automatically displayed in the map, with no need for the user to manually set their city after initial page load.
+On initial page load, the user's current city is automatically displayed in the map, with no need for the user to manually set their city after initial page load.
 ![Initial Page Load](assets/images/initial-load.png)

+---
+![Search function](assets/images/search-function.gif)
 Example of search function in action
-![Search function](assets/images/search-function.gif)
-## Learning Points

-"Add if desired"

 ---